JustYuuto/burger-king-fr-api/README.md

 const client = new BKClient();
 ```

 Then log into your account.
-You can either login with an email and a password, or a bearer token (recommended).
+You can either log in with an email and a password, or a bearer token (recommended).

 ```js
 await client.login('hello@world.fr', 'mySecureP@ssword123');